“I heard the Velvet Underground and formed a band. Nothing else made any sense: simple as that.”

 “He should be heard by many many people” – Louder Than War

 “Carefully orchestrated to pull you along and deeper into Matt Finucane’s beautifully sinister world view” – withguitars.com

 “A delight.
 Always great to hear an artist doing things their way” R.E.P.E.A.T.

 “I’ve done a chequered variety of jobs, including tour guide, janitor, lab assistant and night porter in a haunted hotel in Oxford… Briefly considered becoming an escort, but a long conversation with a rent-boy on a train in Seattle put me off, and now it’s much too late.”

 Matt also writes horror and science fiction stories and contributes spoken word pieces on various radio shows.
-At this year’s Brighton Fringe Matt will narrate “a ritual happening in a huge church” for which he wrote the libretto.
+At this year’s Brighton Fringe he gave a spoken word performance as part of Waterghosts, “a ritual happening in a huge church” for which he wrote the libretto.

 “Poignant and mesmerising voice of the afterworld.
 Visionary, original.” – Access All Areas.

 “He’s a punk poet prepared to push the boat out” – Is This Music?